kordless/utter-va/README.md

 ### Video Guide
 The [following video](https://vimeo.com/91805503) will step you through installing the virtual appliance on your OpenStack cluster.
 If you have any questions about the install, you can head over the the [StackMonkey](https://www.stackmonkey.com/) site.

+### Security

 ### Development
 If you are doing development on this project, drop a file named **DEV** in the root directory to turn on the development debug configuration.

-You'll also do manual starts of the service and Ngrok tunnel during devlopment:
+You'll also do manual starts of the service and Ngrok tunnel during development:

     ./manage.py serve
     ngrok -config tunnel.conf start utterio